Scaling Laws For Diffusion Transformers: Scaling laws as a predictable scalability benchmark

-Scaling laws offer a robust framework for evaluating the design quality of both models and datasets.
+Scaling laws offer a robust framework for evaluating the design quality of both models and datasets, particularly with respect to their $\mathbf{scalability}$.
 Previous work such as \cite{dubey2024llama, bi2024deepseek} have all explored the scaling laws in data mix and quality.
 By modifying either the model architecture or the data pipeline, isoFLOP curves can be generated at smaller compute budgets to assess the impact of these changes.
 Specifically, after making adjustments to the model or dataset, experiments can be conducted across a range of smaller compute budgets, and the relationship between compute and metrics such as loss, parameter count, or token count can be fitted.
 The effectiveness of these modifications can then be evaluated by analyzing the exponents derived from the power-law fits.
+Scaling laws provide a predictive framework for estimating a model's performance when scaled in both data and model size, offering a robust benchmark for evaluating the scalability of data and model designs.

 Our evaluation follows three key principles: \begin{itemize} \item \textbf{Model improvements}: With a fixed dataset, a more efficient model will exhibit a lower model scaling exponent and a higher data scaling exponent.
 This suggests that the model can more effectively utilize the available data, allowing for a greater focus on increasing the dataset size with additional compute resources.